GAM-63 RASCAL: Development

 The X-9 Shrike was flown with two different guidance systems.
-The first was a radio command guidance system manufactured by RCA’s Federal Telecommunications Division.
+The first was a radio command guidance system manufactured by RCA's Federal Telecommunications Division.
 Later in the development program guidance was provided by a preset/radar command guidance system developed by Bell.
 The X-9 program also tested on three flights a warhead which dispersed chemical bomblets.
 The X-9 was one of the more successful of the early missile test programs resulting in the program being terminated well short of the originally intended number of flights.
 Twenty two X-9 missiles were launched between April 1949 and January 1953.

-The intended mission for the RASCAL was the destruction of highly defended targets on routs to strategic targets.
+The intended mission for the RASCAL was the destruction of highly defended targets on routes to strategic targets.
 Only targets with well defined radar returns could be attacked by RASCAL.